Protoprize/db-launcher-tool/README.md

 ## Requirements
 - Java 11
 - Have opened Dreambot at least once
-- Have the new Jagex launcher installed and setup alongside either RuneLite* or HDOS*.
+- Have the new Jagex launcher installed and setup alongside either RuneLite[^1] or HDOS[^1].

-*NOTE: This will replace the chosen client with DreamBot.
+[^1]: This will replace the chosen client with DreamBot.
 If you want to use either one again, you will need to reinstall it.